 In fiscal year 2018, the Authority refinanced an outstanding capital lease obligation to eliminate a pending balloon payment and take advantage of a more favorable interest rate and terms.
-The new agreement established an escrow account to fund payments for the construction of three new container cranes at the Port of Wilmington.
 In fiscal year 2019, the Authority modified the terms of the outstanding Series 2013 and 2014 variable-rate bonds to eliminate the bank call options.
-In addition, the Authority has accepted a proposal to refinance the outstanding Series 2010AB bonds which is expected to occur in February 2020.
+In February 2020, the Authority refinanced the outstanding Series 2010AB bonds to secure a much more favorable interest rate.
+The resulting defeasance is described in Note 8 in the notes to the financials.

-Since fiscal year 2016 when the State of North Carolina appropriated recurring funds for expansion investment, the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$164.4 million in equipment and infrastructure, with plans to invest an additional \$79.7 million in fiscal year 2020.
+Since fiscal year 2016 when the State of North Carolina appropriated recurring funds for expansion investment, the Authority has assertively worked to rehabilitate or otherwise expand its facilities, investing approximately \$240.1 million in equipment and infrastructure, with plans to invest an additional \$44.2 million in fiscal year 2021.
 Highlights of these expenditures include the acquisition of new container cranes, investments in terminal and berth infrastructure, improvements in navigation, and new or upgraded facilities.
 As previously mentioned, during the current fiscal year the Authority received an allotment of \$45 million in appropriations from the State of North Carolina to fund infrastructure improvements and expansion.

-During the fiscal year \$32.0 million was transferred out of construction in progress and computer software in development to depreciable capital assets, related mostly to enhancing the Authority's aging infrastructure system and updating information technology systems.
+During the fiscal year, \$109.2 million was transferred out of construction in progress and computer software in development to depreciable capital assets, related mostly to enhancing the Authority's aging infrastructure system and updating information technology systems.
 Refer to Note 5 for additional information regarding the Authority's capital assets.
 The following graph summarizes recent and planned capital investment.

-Capital investment for the upcoming fiscal year is anticipated to increase significantly in projects related to berth structure improvement and cranes/equipment, and is projected at approximately \$80 million plus an additional \$7 million toward the raising of the Duke Energy Progress power lines.
-Funding for these expenditures will be accomplished, as in recent years, by a combination of state and federal grants, private capital, reserves, proceeds from insurance, and internal cash flows.
-In addition, the State of North Carolina has budgeted another \$45 million in capital appropriations to the Authority for fiscal year 2020, as well as an additional \$5.5 million earmarked for the raising of the Duke power lines improving access to the Wilmington terminal (subject to approval of the State Budget).
-Further details on the capital improvement program can be found in the Authority's 2020 Capital Budget document.
-The following graphs provide a breakdown of planned fiscal year 2020 expenditures by category as well as anticipated funding by sources.
+Capital investment for the upcoming fiscal year is anticipated to decrease as major projects were completed in the year.
+Projects totaling approximately \$76 million related to berth structure improvement and cranes/equipment, plus an additional \$7 million toward the raising of the Duke Energy Progress power lines were completed during FY2020.
+The FY2021 capital investment plan includes the construction of the new Container Gate and Interchange, continued progress with the Wilmington Harbor Navigation Improvements Project as well as other system and infrastructure improvements.
+Funding for these expenditures will be accomplished, as in recent years, by a combination of state and federal grants, reserves, and internal cash flows.
+In addition, the State of North Carolina budgeted the annual continuation of \$45 million in capital appropriations to the Authority for fiscal year 2021, as well as the second payment of \$5.5 million toward reimbursement for the raising of the Duke power lines improving access to the Wilmington terminal.
+Further details on the capital improvement program can be found in the Authority's 2021 Capital Budget document.
+The following graphs provide a breakdown of planned fiscal year 2021 expenditures by category as well as anticipated funding by sources.